Missing boy last seen near where person died in Malabar house fire | Where Orlando Turns First For Breaking News, Weather, and Traffic

 Investigators have not released a cause of the blaze.

-The FDLE says Meachum may be with Tony and Chrissy Hughes, who may be traveling by boat.
+The FDLE says Tony and Chrissy Hughes may be traveling by boat.

-The Hughes' boat is described as a 2012 Nautic Global Group 18-foot boat with tag number 3066PJ.
+The couple's boat is described as an 18-foot 2012 Nautic Global Group model with tag number 3066PJ.

-Law enforcement officials advise anyone seeing the Hughes to not approach them and call police.
+Law enforcement officials advise anyone seeing the Hugheses to not approach them and call police.

 You're Almost Done!